Orthopedic Specialist to Address Trojan Affiliates

 USC Trojan Affiliates is in its sixth year of contributing money to its first scholarship endowment fund of $100,000, using these dollars to support its scholars.
 Members also volunteer at the Pasadena Showcase House to earn funds and participate in the USC SCupper, USC Day of SCervice, USC Homecoming and Swim With Mike, among other programs to support the university and its students.

-For those interested in speaking at an upcoming Trojan Affiliates meeting, email program chairman Jacqueline Goodman at jtgoodman@aol.com.
-For more information about the meeting, reservations and the location information for the meeting, please contact Trojan Affiliates reservations chairman Sarah Sismondo by Jan.
+For those interested in speaking at an upcoming Trojan Affiliates meeting, please contact program chairman Jacqueline Goodman, at jtgoodman@aol.com.
+For information, reservations and the location information for the meeting, please contact Trojan Affiliates reservations chairman Sarah Sismondo by Jan.
 10 at sisarah@verizon.net or (626) 303-7284.